petersulyok/smfc/README.md

 ```

 Compatible with Debian 12+, Ubuntu 22.04+.
 See the [smfc-deb README](https://github.com/petersulyok/smfc-deb) for the full distribution list.
 The package installs the same files as the manual installation (service unit, configuration, man page, sample configs).
 Configuration files under `/etc/` are preserved on upgrade.
 See [PACKAGES.md](PACKAGES.md) for build-from-source instructions.
+The DEB package enables the `smfc` service but does not start it on installation.
+First review your configuration (see [chapter 10.](https://github.com/petersulyok/smfc/tree/main?tab=readme-ov-file#10-configuration)), then start the service manually (see [chapter 11.](https://github.com/petersulyok/smfc/tree/main?tab=readme-ov-file#11-how-to-run-smfc)); from then on it starts automatically on every boot.

 #### 9.2.
 RPM package installation
 Pre-built `.rpm` packages are available from the [smfc-rpm DNF repository](https://github.com/petersulyok/smfc-rpm), hosted on GitHub Pages and signed with a dedicated GPG key.